-- (b) For purposes of this section, the land use, circulation, housing and open space elements of the general plan are consistent with the preferred growth scenario only if all of the following requirements are met: - (1) The land use and housing elements designate housing, retail, commercial, office, and industrial uses at levels of density and intensity sufficient to accomplish the goals of the preferred growth scenario for those locations. - (2) The uses for lands identified in the preferred growth scenario as significant farmlands are limited to agricultural uses, including processing, packing, worker housing, and other ancillary agricultural uses. - (3) The uses for lands that are identified in the preferred growth scenario as significant resource lands are consistent with protection of the resource values of those lands. - (4) A local jurisdiction that meets the requirements of this section is an eligible local jurisdiction for purposes of this chapter. - 21155.2.
-An environmental document prepared pursuant to this division is required to only examine the significant or potentially significant project specific impacts of a project located in an eligible local jurisdiction, if an environmental impact report has been certified on the preferred growth scenario and on the general plan amendments to conform to the preferred growth scenario, and the project meets both of the following requirements: - (a) The project is a residential project or a residential or mixed use project consisting of residential uses and primarily neighborhood-serving goods, services, or retail uses that do not exceed 25 percent of the total floor area of the project. - (b) The project is an infill project on an infill site located within an urbanized area.
+(b) For purposes of this section, the land use, circulation, housing and open space elements of the general plan are consistent with the preferred growth scenario only if all of the following requirements are met:

+- (1) The land use and housing elements designate housing, retail, commercial, office, and industrial uses at levels of density and intensity sufficient to accomplish the goals of the preferred growth scenario for those locations. - (2) The uses for lands identified in the preferred growth scenario as significant farmlands are limited to agricultural uses, including processing, packing, worker housing, and other ancillary agricultural uses. - (3) The uses for areas that are identified in the preferred growth scenario as significant resource areas are limited to uses that are consistent with protection of all the resource values of those areas. - (4) A local jurisdiction that meets the requirements of this section is an eligible local jurisdiction for purposes of this chapter. - 21155.2.
+An environmental document prepared pursuant to this division is required to only examine the significant or potentially significant project specific impacts of a project located in an eligible local jurisdiction, if an environmental impact report has been certified on the preferred growth scenario and on the general plan amendments to conform to the preferred growth scenario, and the project meets-both all of the following requirements: - (a) The project is a residential project or a residential or mixed use project consisting of residential uses and primarily neighborhood-serving goods, services, or retail uses that do not exceed 25 percent of the total floor area of the project. - (b) The project is on an infill site. - (c) Any applicable mitigation measures approved in the final environmental impact reports on the regional transportation plan or the local general plan amendment have been or will be incorporated into the project. - 21155.4.
+If the legislative body of an eligible local jurisdiction finds, after conducting a public hearing, that a project meets all of the requirements of subdivisions (a) and (b) and one of the requirements of subdivision (c), the project is declared to be a sustainable communities' project and no additional review is required pursuant to this division: